If you've blocked our ad, please consider unblocking it.

 Document unused encounter indices.

-Events 6C, 6D and 91 give the party a Grimoire, play the item found fanfare, display message the message "You found a Grimoire!", hide an NPC, and deactivate themselves when done.
+Events 6C, 6D and 91 give the party a Grimoire, play the item found fanfare, display the message "You found a Grimoire!", hide an NPC, and deactivate themselves when done.
 The message is a "D" placeholder in Final Fantasy II.

 Unused Handedness Behavior